-Pet food and treats, like many other types of food, can be contaminated with harmful bacteria that cause foodborne illnesses.
-Although FDA continues our effort to reduce pet food contamination, pet owners should be mindful of the potential risks.
+Pet food and treats, like many other types of food, can be contaminated with harmful bacteria that cause foodborne illnesses, such as salmonellosis and listeriosis.
+Although FDA continues our effort to reduce contamination of pet food, pet owners should be mindful of the potential risks.
 You can lower your risk of getting a foodborne illness from contaminated pet food and treats by following these simple and safe handling instructions:

 Tips for Buying Pet Food